 A State fish and wildlife agency must spend program income before requesting additional payments under an award.
-If the agency has unexpended program income on its final Federal financial report, it may use the income under a subsequent grant for any activity eligible for funding in the grant program that generated the income.
+If the agency has unexpended program income on its final Federal financial report, it may use the income under a subsequent award for any activity eligible for funding in the grant program that generated the program income.